-Our contributions are fourfold: first, we present a concrete syntax for describing ornaments of datatypes and specifying the lifting of functions working on bare types to ornamented functions operating on ornamented types (§2); second, we describe the algorithm that given such a lifting specification transforms the definition of a function on bare types to a function operating on ornamented types (§2); third, we present a few typical use cases of ornaments where our semi-automatic lifting performs rather well in sections §3 and §4; finally, we have identified several interesting issues related to the implementation of ornaments that need to be investigated in future works (§5).
+Our contributions are fourfold: first, we present a concrete syntax for describing ornaments of datatypes and specifying the lifting of functions working on bare types to ornamented functions operating on ornamented types (§2); second, we describe the algorithm that given such a lifting specification transforms the definition of a function on bare types to a function operating on ornamented types (§2); third, we present a few typical use cases of ornaments where our semi-automatic lifting performs rather well in Sections §3 and §4; finally, we have identified several interesting issues related to the implementation of ornaments that need to be investigated in future works (§5).

-We have a very preliminary prototype implementation of ornaments that has been used to process the examples presented below, but up to some minor syntactical differences and omitting many type annotations to mimic what could be done if we had ML-style type inference, while our prototype still requires annotations on all function parameters.
-Examples are thus presented in OCaml-like syntax.
-Examples in the syntax accepted by our prototype are available online 1.
+We have a very preliminary prototype implementation of ornaments.
+It has been used to process the examples presented below, up to some minor syntactical differences.
+Many type annotations have been omitted to mimic what could be done if we had MLstyle type inference; our prototype still requires annotations on all function parameters.
+In this article, examples are typeset in a stylized, OCaml-like syntax: the actual definitions, as processed by our prototype, are available online.